IKIM-Essen/ClusterDocs/docs/course/class-02-workflows.md

 Then continue with [Class 6: Snakemake on RCC](class-06-snakemake.md).
-If a reviewed project uses Nextflow or nf-core, read [Class 7](class-07-nextflow.md) for the planned controller, Slurm, shared-work, scratch, Apptainer, and `-resume` boundary. **Managed Nextflow support is not yet released.**
+If a reviewed project uses Nextflow or nf-core, read [Class 7](class-07-nextflow.md) for the managed controller, Slurm, shared-work, scratch, Apptainer, and `-resume` boundary. **Managed Nextflow support is ready now.**

 ## Software environments inside jobs